syslabcomarchive/potools/README.rst

 * *pounique*: Takes several po files (or directories of po files) and return one pofile (or a directory of pofiles) with unique values.
 It can pick the values either from the last file given, or my making a "best guess".

+* *poupdate*: Will update the first po file with values from the second.

 Installation
 ============